Merchant On-Boarding Policy

 -

-Confirmation from the Merchant that its infrastructure is Payment Card Industry-Data Security Standard (“PCI-DSS”) and Payment Application-Data Security Standard (“PA-DSS”) infrastructure compliant (as applicable).
+Confirmation from the Merchant that its infrastructure is Payment Card Industry-Data Security Standard (“PCI-DSS”) and Payment Card Industry-Software Security Framework (“PCI-SSF”) infrastructure compliant (where applicable).

 -

-Confirmation from the Merchant that its website (where applicable) clearly indicates the terms and conditions of the service and timeline for processing returns and refunds.
+Confirmation from the Merchant that its website (where applicable in case of online merchants) clearly indicates the terms and conditions of the service and details on processing returns and refunds.

 -